 Habitica makes my life a little like an RPG

 One of my best friends is an avid World Of Warcraft player but can sometimes be a little lazy with his studies or daily tasks.
-But in game I’m sure he will jump through several hoops just to get a special item or whatever drives you inside the game (which I never played actually).
+But in the game, I’m sure he will jump through several hoops just to get a special item or whatever drives him inside the game (which I never played actually).
 Habitica wants to make your own life more like an RPG.
-You write a to do list and for each item you mark as done you’ll get some experience points and money which will level up your character and allows you to buy some neat equipment.
+You write a to-do list and for each item, you mark as done you’ll get some experience points and money which will level up your character and allows you to buy some neat equipment.

 I’m using this for a couple of weeks now, especially for my studies.
 And yes, I really get more done this way.
-You probably all know this, there are allows some things you have to learn which you’re trying to avoid.
-For getting these things done habitica is a blessing.
+You probably all know this, there are allows some things you have to learn that you’re trying to avoid.
+Getting these things done habitica is a blessing.
 And it’s free so just give it a try.

-Always wanted to start a Japanese Tease group in habitica where we can learn Japanese together, manage daily tasks and tackle monster together.
+Always wanted to start a Japanese Tease group in habitica where we can learn Japanese together, manage daily tasks, and tackle monsters together.
 Yes, you can actually go on quests even if I still haven’t managed to try out this part of the site.

 What are your tricks and methods to stay on top of your studies?
-Please share you experiences and tools.
+Please share your experiences and tools.
 It’s always great to get some feedback and hear what other people are using.